Atlas Shrugged

 Just like the girls at church.

-Giselle was good with a gun, good with the street crowd, good at school.
+Giselle was good with a gun, good with the street crowd, good at their inner-city school.
 Confident, poised, with just enough humor to keep situations from exploding.
 She made friends of her enemies and drew people to her.
 Give her a straight-on fight and she’d win every time—but allow the back door of her psyche to creak open and let in the mists and shadows of deception and coquetry and flattery, the hopes of acceptance and the stirrings of hormones to be used as weapons against her and she had no chance.
+So she stuck her nose in her romance books and dreamed of the day a man would come along who would be able to break through all those defenses to make her accept his attention and love.

 His mother ranted on, twisting the knife.
-“Tell me something, Charlie.
+“Tell me something, Charles.
 If poverty is such a virtue, why doesn’t the Lord call poor men to be general authorities?
 Or stake presidents?
 Or bishops?
-Poor men don’t get leadership positions in the church, Charlie.
+Poor men don’t get leadership positions in the church.
 Tell me why that is.”

 Sebastian knew why.
 Poor men didn’t have the financial resources or the types of jobs that would allow them to fulfill such demanding positions in the church.
 Being a bishop was a full-time job in and of itself.
 No man who wasn’t at least middle management could pull that off and still pay the mortgage.